London Fields Primary School

 X

 Reading and writing are both two part processes; readers decode and comprehend, writers create and encode.
-In one respect, decoding and encoding are the ‘mechanical’ skills that children need to master in order to be able to comprehend what they read and write creatively.
-Research has shown that by teaching phonics thoroughly and rigorously to children, we can ensure that they use this knowledge to decode effortlessly and automatically.
-This means all energy can be focused on understanding and enjoying what is read and on composing and creating fantastic writing.
+In one respect, decoding and encoding are the ‘mechanical’ skills that children need to master in order to be able to comprehend what they read and write.
+Research has shown that by teaching phonics, through a synthetic, systematic approach, children become fluent readers who can read words 'at a glance'.

 The English spelling code is one of the most complex in the world.
 It has evolved over hundreds of years and has had many different influences.
-As a result, our words are made up of combinations of 44 different sounds but many of these sounds are spelt in different ways in different words.
-Furthermore, we only have 26 letters to write these sounds down.
+As a result, words are made up of combinations of 44 different sounds but many of these sounds are spelt in different ways in different words.
+Furthermore, we only have 26 letters to write these sounds.
 This can lead to misconceptions for children, as letters combine together in different words to make different sounds.
 For example, the letter ‘a’ sometimes makes the sound /a/ (c-a-t), or, with other letters, the sound /ay/ (d-ay) or the sound ‘air’ (f-air).
-This can be overwhelming.
+This can be overwhelming for early readers.

 We begin by teaching children to read the first thirty sounds (Set 1 Sounds) and to be able to blend these sounds to read words (i.e. to know that the sounds c/a/t can blend together to read the word cat).
-Once children have conquered this skill, they start reading phrases and then storybooks that include words made up of the sounds they know.
-This means that they can embed and apply their phonic knowledge and start to build their reading fluency.
+Once children have conquered this skill, they apply this phonic knowledge to read and comprehend storybooks that are carefully matched to the sounds they know.
+Children learn to read these books with a storyteller’s voice.
 At the same time, we teach them how to write the sounds and use this knowledge to spell words, leading to writing short sentences.

-As children's confidence and fluency grows, we start to introduce further sounds (Set 2 and then Set 3) and the children read texts with increasingly complex sounds and graphemes (different ways of spelling the sounds, e.g. /igh/, /ie/ or /ay/, /ai/).
-They learn that a sound can be written using 2 or 3 or even 4 letters.
-We call this a grapheme (e.g. igh represent the /i/ sound in the word night).
-Equally they learn to use these graphemes to spell words.
+Once children are secure, further sounds (Set 2 and then Set 3) are introduced and the children read texts with increasingly complex sounds and graphemes (different ways of spelling the sounds, e.g. /igh/, /ie/ or /ay/, /ai/).
+They learn that a sound can be both said and spelt using a combination of 2 or 3, or even 4 letters.
+This is called a grapheme (e.g. igh represents the /i/ sound in the word night).

 Being able to decode a text alone is not enough.
-Children need to comprehend what they are reading and need to be actively taught key comprehension skills from a very early age.
-We do this through comprehension activities linked to the stories the children come to read with Read Write Inc, and also through a range of different literacy activities based around core texts shared with the children in class.
-We know that good readers question, check and engage with their own understanding; these are some of the skills we seek to develop.
-We know that decoding and comprehension should not be taught in linear progression but need to be taught simultaneously.
+Children need to make sense of what they are reading and need to be actively taught key comprehension skills.
+We do this through comprehension activities linked to the stories the children come to read within the Read Write Inc. scheme as described above, and also through a range of literacy activities based on core texts shared with the children.

 There is much you can do to support your child at home.